janpaepke/reversible-effect/README.md

 Fork / Clone the repo, run `npm install`, then `npm start` to build in watch mode.

 Run `npm run test:watch` to run the tests, don't forget to add new tests, if you add functionality.

+The known event targets are generated from TypeScript's own declarations.
+After upgrading TypeScript, run `npm run generate:event-maps` – `npm test` fails while they are outdated.

 Create a PR, describing your change.